 Case 2: If you are not sure which plugin has caused a conflict, you will need a little investigation.
 You can deactivate all the plugins and switch to a default WordPress theme like Twenty Seventeen.

 Then see whether the problem persists.
 Reproduce the situation in which the problem occurred — go to the same page, do the same steps, and so on.

 If the problem disappeared, you know it has been caused by a plugin.
 To know which one, you can activate them again one by one, reproducing the situation every time, and then go back to your theme.
 This will allow you to see at which point the problem returns.

 Case 3: If you cannot access the admin dashboard, you will need to access your website’s folders (often, via FTP).
 To deactivate the plugins, you will need to rename the plugin folder by adding a suffix like “-old”, create a new folder called plugins, and activate the plugins one by one to find the culprit.

-Remember that you can always rely on our WordPress team for website support.
+Remember that you can always rely on our WordPress company for website support.